 Today’s Switzerland Trail runs for approximately 14 miles across the Four Mile Canyon northwest of Boulder.
-With a gentle, double-track slope that rarely exceeds 5%, there’s nothing technical about the ride – just a series of prolonged inclines and long, winding descents that offer plenty of time to savor the surrounding Rocky Mountain scenery.
+With a gentle, double-track slope that rarely exceeds 5% – there’s nothing technical about the ride.
+Specifically, you get prolonged inclines and long winding descents.

-Just be on the lookout for mountain lions, who have been known to make cameo appearances from time to time.
+Just be on the lookout for mountain lions, who have been known to make cameo appearances.

 Find the Perfect Ride for Cycling the Switzerland Trail:

-To get to the northernmost trailhead, you’ll have to huff your way up Sunshine Canyon to the historic mining town of Gold Hill.
-Here you’ll find a general store (convenient for anyone who needs to rehydrate), as well as 3-room schoolhouse dating back to 1873.
-For the record, yes, it’s still in operation.
+To get to the northernmost trailhead, you’ll have to climb up Sunshine Canyon to the historic mining town of Gold Hill.
+Here you’ll find a general store and a 3-room schoolhouse dating back to 1873.
+For the record, yes – it’s still in operation.

 The Switzerland Trail intersects with Gold Hill Road just west of town, kicking off a nearly 5-mile descent into the canyon.
 It’s here where both the isolation and majesty of the Front Range come into full view.
-Once you cross the eponymous Four Mile Canyon Drive, a gradual 700-ft climb begins up the northern edge of Bald Mountain.
+Once you cross Four Mile Canyon Drive, you’ll start to climb up the northern edge of Bald Mountain.